Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 A userscript for e-hentai galleries that automates the standard download process and lets you download galleries en masse directly from gallery lists via the three official methods, which include the doggie bag archiver, H@H downloader, and ehtracker torrents.

----

-It looks like I will have to stress the following over and over again:

-I am not a programmer, and I may not respond to feature requests.
-In addition, this is a private script that I was not planning to release and is hence not widely tested yet.
-There will be bug fixes and you need to update ASAP if you are still using older versions.

-I do not have access to the H@H downloader, so I wrote that feature blindly and also could not test it myself.
-So far it has had significant problems due to insufficient third-party information and testing, so you need to be very careful when you set the script to use this downloader; in particular, you should watch your GP wallet and stop any singular download that gets stuck in the "loading" state for more than a minute, if this still happens.
-I am afraid I cannot be responsible for this feature at the moment.

----

 ## Table of contents

 - [TL;DR](#tl;dr)